AdobeDocs/app-builder/src/pages/guides/deployment/index.md

 If the credentials are valid, the Token-Vending Machine provides an access token to the CLI, which will authorize the CLI to deploy the static files of the Custom Application to the Content Delivery Network.

-The deployed Custom Application will then be available at `https://<namespace>.adobeio-static.net/<appname>-<appversion>/index.html`, where **namespace** is the developer's namespace, **appname** and **appversion** are respectively the Custom Application name and version, which are maintained in the package.json file at the root of the Custom Application source code folder.
+The deployed Custom Application will then be available at `https://<namespace>.adobeio-static.net/index.html`